U.S. cattle rebound from mad cow sell-off

-CHICAGO (Reuters) - U.S. live cattle futures on Wednesday recovered most of the previous session’s tumble, lifted by short-covering and higher cash beef prices as traders attempted to put Tuesday’s mad cow scare behind them.
+CHICAGO, April 25 (Reuters) - U.S. live cattle futures rode back into the black on Wednesday after posting their biggest drop in seven months a day earlier when authorities confirmed the fourth case of mad cow disease in the United States in a dairy cow in California.

+Futures tumbled the daily 3-cent trading limit Tuesday as this new case of the disease caused investors, especially money managers, to bail out of a market already battered by demand fears after the consumer uproar over “pink slime.”

-Traders said assurances by Japan, Mexico and Canada that imports of U.S. beef would not be affected by the first case in six years of Bovine Spongiform Encephalopathy (BSE), popularly called mad cow, would support the market.
+Traders said assurances by Japan and Mexico that imports of U.S. beef would not be affected by the first case in six years of Bovine Spongiform Encephalopathy (BSE), popularly called mad cow, would support the market.

-On Tuesday futures tumbled the daily 3-cent trading limit after news of the discovery of the disease in the carcass of a California dairy cow caused investors to bail out of a market already battered by demand fears after the consumer uproar over a filler beef known by critics as “pink slime.”

-Those who were caught the wrong way after short selling the market covered their positions after wholesale beef prices, or the cutout, on Wednesday morning rose above $190 per cwt, a level which suggest retailers are stocking up on beef for grilling season specials.

 Still, prices hovered around their lowest in nine months.